swiyu-admin-ch/swiyu-generic-application-test/README.md

 This is a **multi-module Maven project** organized as follows:

 - **test-wallet-library**: Contains reusable components including utilities, fixtures, test data builders, assertion helpers, and container configuration
 - **test-wallet-application**: Contains the actual test classes and Spring Boot configurations.
-Tests are executed from this module using Spring Boot Test framework with custom profiles for different scenarios
+Tests are executed from this module using the Spring Boot Test framework with custom profiles for different scenarios

 ## Configuration